Section 174 TCJA: What Startups Need to Know in 2025

 This article talks about the recent changes to TCJA under section 174.
-The changes have significant tax implications for startups:
+The changes have significant tax implications for startups to help startups mitigate.

 The Internal Revenue Service (IRS) recently provided guidance on the treatment of Research and Experimental Development (R&D) costs under Section 174 of the Tax Cuts and Jobs Act, revealing significant changes that directly affect startups in the United States.
 This article explores the implications of these changes, focusing on the need for startups to capitalize and amortize R&D costs over specific periods.
 We also discuss the potential impact on cash flow and present strategies, such as Employer of Record (EOR) services, to help startups mitigate the financial challenges posed by these regulatory changes.